rtic-ucl/rtic-ucl/content/projects/_index.md

 ---
 widget: pages # As of v5.8-dev, 'pages' is renamed 'collection'
-headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...
 title: Research Areas